Viktor Gutić: Arrest, trial and execution

 In July or August 1945, a Jewish refugee named Mosko Kabiljo, who before the war had been a registry clerk in the County Financial Directorate in Banja Luka, recognized Gutić and Butorac sitting in a restaurant on the Piazza San Marco in Venice.
 Kabiljo then alerted a group of patrolling Allied soldiers, who promptly arrested the two men.
 (Note: One contemporary record notes that Gutić and Butorac were arrested on 29 July, whilst another states that their arrests took place "around" 21 August.)
 Gutić was then transferred to an Allied prison camp in Grottaglie, where he was held alongside Slovene general Leon Rupnik and Chetnik commander Dobroslav Jevđević.
 The British were initially hesitant to extradite Gutić, but came under increasing pressure after the Yugoslav press published a picture of Gutić and Butorac on the Piazza San Marco, which led to a diplomatic spat between the two countries.
 Ultimately, the British relented and agreed to hand Gutić over.
 The exact date of his extradition is unclear, though different sources point to 11 February, 6 March and 9 May 1946.
 Unlike Gutić, Butorac escaped custody—reportedly by bribing his guards.
 He later settled in Argentina.

 Upon reaching Banja Luka, Gutić was placed in solitary confinement at the local headquarters of the Directorate for State Security (Uprava državne bezbednosti, UDBA), and restrained to keep him from committing suicide.
-Two UDBA officials, Šemso Tabaković and Mikan Marjanović, conducted the interrogation.
-Gutić insisted that although he had been "placed in awkward situations" from time to time, he "committed no acts which should ... be subjected to criminal prosecution."
+Two UDBA officials, Šemso Tabaković and Mikan Marjanović, conducted the interrogation, where Gutić insisted that although he had been "placed in awkward situations" from time to time, he "committed no acts which should ... be subjected to criminal prosecution".
 He maintained that his earlier incitements to violence were not directed at all Serbs, but against the Serbian bourgeoise, prompting one of his incredulous interrogators to joke that it was a wonder he had not joined the Partisans.
-Gutić's final statement for the record was a rant that ended with a pessimistic prediction about the fate of the South Slavs in a future third world war.
+Gutić's final statement for the record was a rant that ended with a gloomy prediction about the fate of the South Slavs in a future third world war.